Beguiling, international baby name Amara claims roots from Africa to Romania and beyond.

 The superheroes combined to tip the name into the US Top 1000.

-Still, two relatively minor characters alone don’t explain the rise of the name.
+Still, two relatively minor characters alone don’t explain the rise of the baby name Amara

 The biggest boost may have come from The Vampire Diaries.
 Season five debuted in 2013, introducing us to the very first immortal woman – Amara.
 Series lead Nina Dobrev played the part, as one of many incarnations of her main character, Elena.
 While the character appeared in only a handful of episodes, it seems to have had an impact.

-With truly international roots and multiple, positive meanings, Amara is likely to appeal to many parents.
-While pop culture pushed it into the mainstream, it doens’t feel overly tied to any fictional universe.
+With truly international roots and multiple, positive meanings, the baby name Amara is likely to appeal to many parents.
+While pop culture pushed it into the mainstream, it doesn’t feel overly tied to any one fictional universe.

 If you’re after a name that’s modern with roots, and feels at home across many cultures and languages, Amara is one to consider.

-What do you think of Amara?
+What do you think of the baby name Amara?
 Will it continue to catch on?